mattheww/gomill/gomill_docs/allplayalls.rst

   The number of games to play for each pairing.
 If you leave this unset, the tournament will continue indefinitely; see :ref:`stopping competitions`.

-The following settings are required: :setting:`competition_type`, :setting:`players`, :setting:`competitors`, :setting:`board_size`, and
+The only required settings are :setting:`competition_type`, :setting:`players`, :setting:`competitors`, :setting:`board_size`, and
 :setting:`komi`.